appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/close-modal.md

 ```javascript
 closeModal(modalName: string): Promise
 ```
+This function accepts the following parameters:

-* This function accepts a parameter of type _string_ which is the name of the modal widget to close.
+* A parameter of type _string_ which is the name of the modal widget to close.

 _Example:_